CALL (800) 863-5312 TO SPEAK WITH A NEW MEXICO SPINAL CORD INJURY LAWYER TODAY

 TYPES OF COMPENSATION FOR SPINAL CORD INJURY CLAIMS

-The victim of a spinal cord injury typically incurs a variety of costs as a direct result of the injury.
+The victim of a spinal cord injury typically incurs a variety of costs as a result of the injury.
 For instance, the victim may have to pay for trips to the emergency room and prescription drugs.
 Costs incurred may also include lost wages due to missed time from work.

 The type and amount of damages that may be awarded to a spinal cord injury victim vary depending on the facts and circumstances of the case.
 Generally speaking, such damages can be separated into three categories: economic damages, non-economic damages, and punitive damages.